 The proposed rules affect the state of Michigan as a whole.
-There is no specific rural impact, rules are applicable to both urban and rural new build structures alike.
-Where allowed under the Stille- DeRossett-Hale Single State Construction Code Act, there continue to be limited agricultural exemptions under the applicable construction codes.
-Therefore, there is no specific rule impact as these rules are applicable to urban and rural new building structures alike.
+There is no specific rural impact, rules are applicable to both urban and rural existing structures alike.
+Where allowed under the Stille-DeRossett-Hale Single State Construction Code Act, there continue to be limited agricultural exemptions under the applicable construction codes.
+Therefore, there is no specific rule impact as these rules are applicable to urban and rural existing structures alike.